Back to the Stone Age?

 Resistance of genes

-Meanwhile, many nutritionists are also pleading for "stone-age nutrition".
-Already about 1.5 million years ago, people began to eat more and more meat.
-For about 700,000 years they have been hunting according to plan and for about 100,000 years Homo Sapiens has been a perfect hunter.
-Probably its food consisted mainly of meat - in addition to wild vegetables and fruit.
+Meanwhile, many nutritionists are pleading for "stone-age nutrition".
+1.5 million years ago, people began to eat more and more meat.
+For 700,000 years they have been hunting according to plan and for 100,000 years Homo Sapiens has been a perfect hunter.
+His food consisted mainly of meat - besides wild vegetables and fruit.
 Bone finds prove the good health of these hunters and gatherers.
-And they show that the genetic make-up of humans has hardly changed at all over the long term.
+And they show that the genetic make-up of humans has hardly changed over the long term.